 Hagler opened the match by fighting in an orthodox stance, a surprise to many, and Leonard took advantage by piling up points in the first two rounds, landing rights to the body and left hooks to the head.
 On the advice of his trainer, Goody Petronelli, Hagler switched to southpaw in the third and landed some effective shots to the body and head, as did Leonard in a close round.
 The fourth was controlled by Sugar Ray, as he had Marvin reaching and missing.
 But Hagler came back with a strong performance in the fifth, landing an uppercut which stopped Leonard in his tracks.

 The middle rounds saw Hagler rebound and impose his will and rounds eight and nine featured some furious exchanges.
 In the ninth especially, Hagler landed heavy shots with Leonard’s back against the ropes, but the challenger responded with sharp flurries that put Marvin on the defensive and brought the crowd to its feet.
-In the tenth, Ray, moving more and landing his left hook, kept the fight in ring center, and in round 11 a seemingly fresher Leonard landed rights to the head and left hooks both upstairs and down.
+In the tenth, Ray, moving more and landing his left hook, kept the fight in ring center, and in round eleven a seemingly fresher Leonard landed rights to the head and left hooks both upstairs and down.
 Meanwhile, Hagler’s punches seemed to have lost their snap.
-At the end of round 11, Gene Hackman at ringside yelled, “Way to go, Ray!”

 With one round to go, Dundee exhorted Leonard on by saying, “Three minutes, new champion,” and Leonard stood and raised his hands in his corner prior to the bell.
 Meanwhile, Petronelli implored Hagler to fight an aggressive final round: “We need it, bad.
 Do it for everybody.
 This is critical.
 Don’t stop until he’s down.”